git-davi/DeepNnModels/README.md

 ## Rule

-Choose a name for the model directory based on the parameters of the net
+- Choose a name for the model directory based on the parameters of the net.
+- Each commit must contain the number of epochs (other params are well accepted) in the message.

 ## Installing git lfs